cirosantilli/ruby-cheat/README.md

 All runnable Ruby files are meant to be run with `bundle exec ruby <filename>`.

+## Implementations

+Ruby has a few major implementations.

+### MRI

+Matt's ruby, after the original creator of the language.

+Reference implementation.
+Coded in C.

+### JRuby

+Runs on top of JVM: compiles Ruby to Java object code.

+### Rubinius

+Seems to use LLVM JIT compilation.

 ## Ruby vs Python

 As of 2013, Ruby is almost equivalent to Python: